Tawhid: Indivisibility of God's sovereignty

-The Qur'an argues that there can be no multiple sources of divine sovereignty since "behold, each god would have taken away what [each] had created, And some would have Lorded it over others!"
-The Qur'an argues that the stability and order prevailing throughout the universe shows that it was created and is being administered by only one God.
+The Quran argues that there can be no multiple sources of divine sovereignty since "behold, each god would have taken away what [each] had created, And some would have Lorded it over others!"
+The Quran argues that the stability and order prevailing throughout the universe shows that it was created and is being administered by only one God.

-The Qur'an in verse 21:22 states, "Had there been within them [i.e., the heavens and earth] gods besides Allāh, they both would have been ruined".
+The Quran in verse 21:22 states, "Had there been within them [i.e., the heavens and earth] gods besides Allāh, they both would have been ruined".
 Later Muslim theologians elaborated on the verse by saying that the existence of at least two gods would inevitably arise between them, at one time or another, a conflict of wills.
 Since two contrary wills could not possibly be realized at the same time, one of them must admit himself powerless in that particular instance.
 On the other hand, a powerless being can not by definition be a god.
 Therefore, the possibility of having more than one god is ruled out.
 For if a god is powerful above another, that asserts a difference in the particular attributes that are confined to the essence of godhood, which implies the lesser god must lack in certain necessary attributes, which make the deity as anthropomorphic and snatches the title of god away from that entity.